About This Chapter

 In this lesson, we will learn the definition and history of school violence.
 We will also discuss the causes and effects of school violence.
 There will be a quiz at the end of the lesson.

 This lesson will provide the definition for domestic violence.
 It will also explore the history, causes, and facts about domestic violence.
-A short quiz over the subject matter will follow the lesson.
+A short quiz on the subject matter will follow the lesson.

 Child abuse is a major problem in our world today.
 Counselors must be educated in the topic, particularly the four types of abuse, their effects, and what to focus on in therapy.